 These failures may stem not from an LLM’s inability to express uncertainty, but from the \emph{representation} we impose.
 Prior work implicitly assumes that uncertainty can be fully captured by a single, precise probability that rationally aggregates all sources into one value—and that such a score can be faithfully elicited.
 Instead, we ask: what if we allow LLMs to express uncertainty \emph{about} uncertainty—introducing imprecision into the uncertainty representation itself and building our foundation upon it?
 This is precisely the core of \emph{Imprecise Probabilities} (IP)~\citep{walley1991imprecise,augustin2014introduction}, a classical framework that enables the representation of higher-order uncertainty.

 IP provides a principled foundation for understanding verbalized uncertainty in LLMs: As illustrated in Figure~\ref{fig:ip}(a), conventional uncertainty scores reflect \emph{first-order uncertainty}: they provide point estimates that capture variability over outcomes (often associated with aleatoric uncertainty).
 In contrast, IP represents \emph{second-order uncertainty} through probability intervals, where any value within the interval is admissible.
-The interval widths generally quantify imprecision in the uncertainty estimate—uncertainty about uncertainty—commonly interpreted as epistemic uncertainty\footnote{As the terminology surrounding aleatoric/epistemic for LLMs remains under active debate, we adopt the terms first-/second-order uncertainty throughout for consistency~\citep{kirchhof2025position}.}.
-Through this lens, question ambiguity can be viewed as first-order uncertainty that the model cannot reduce.
-In contrast, ICL provides additional examples that help reduce second-order uncertainty—uncertainty that the model can resolve to improve its predictions.
+The interval widths quantify imprecision in the uncertainty estimate—uncertainty about uncertainty—commonly interpreted as epistemic uncertainty\footnote{As the terminology surrounding aleatoric/epistemic for LLMs remains under active debate, we adopt the terms first-/second-order uncertainty throughout for consistency~\citep{kirchhof2025position}.}.
+Through this lens, question ambiguity can be viewed as irreducible first-order uncertainty, whereas ICL reduces second-order uncertainty by providing additional examples that the model can use to improve prediction.
 Self-reflection can then be interpreted as decision-making under IP, typically adopting the argmax of the lower probability, i.e., the maximin rule~\citep{robbins1951asymptotically}.
 By leveraging the corresponding IP tools, the resulting uncertainty scores become substantially more coherent across tasks; see Figures~\ref{fig:ip}(c)–(e).

 While conceptually appealing, the adoption of IP frameworks for LLMs is far from straightforward.
 We present the first concrete instantiation of an IP-based approach for verbalized uncertainty in LLMs, introducing general-purpose prompting strategies and post-processing procedures designed to extract higher-order uncertainty from model outputs.
 Empirically, we show that the proposed framework not only yields a more coherent and rich uncertainty representations but also improves performance over existing methods while simultaneously incurring low API costs.